aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>20</sup>&nbsp;And Mordekhai wrote these things, and sent letters unto all the Jews that were in all the provinces of the king Aḥashverosh, both nigh and far, <sup>21</sup>&nbsp;to enjoin them that they should keep the fourteenth day of the month Adar, and the fifteenth day of the same, yearly, <sup>22</sup>&nbsp;the days wherein the Jews had rest from their enemies, and the month which was turned unto them from sorrow to gladness, and from mourning into a good day; that they should make them days of feasting and gladness, and of sending portions one to another, and gifts to the poor. <sup>23</sup>&nbsp;And the Jews took upon them to do as they had begun, and as Mordekhai had written unto them; <sup>24</sup>&nbsp;because Haman the son of Hammedatha, the Agagite, the enemy of all the Jews, had devised against the Jews to destroy them, and had cast <em>pur</em>, that is, the lot, to discomfit them, and to destroy them; <sup>25</sup>&nbsp;but when she[foot]That is, Esther.[/foot] came before the king, he commanded by letters that his wicked device, which he had devised against the Jews, should return upon his own head; and that he and his sons should be hanged on the gallows.
+ <sup>20</sup>&nbsp;And Mordekhai wrote these things, and sent letters unto all the Jews that were in all the provinces of the king Aḥashverosh, both nigh and far, <sup>21</sup>&nbsp;to enjoin them that they should keep the fourteenth day of the month Adar, and the fifteenth day of the same, yearly, <sup>22</sup>&nbsp;the days wherein the Jews had rest from their enemies, and the month which was turned unto them from sorrow to gladness, and from mourning into a good day; that they should make them days of feasting and gladness, and of sending portions one to another, and gifts to the poor. <sup>23</sup>&nbsp;And the Jews took upon them to do as they had begun, and as Mordekhai had written unto them; <sup>24</sup>&nbsp;because Hâman the son of Hammedâta ha-Agagi, the enemy of all the Jews, had devised against the Jews to destroy them, and had cast <em>pur</em>, that is, the lot, to discomfit them, and to destroy them; <sup>25</sup>&nbsp;but when she[foot]That is, Esther.[/foot] came before the king, he commanded by letters that his wicked device, which he had devised against the Jews, should return upon his own head; and that he and his sons should be hanged on the gallows.
 </div></td> </tr>